phone scam fake

 Not a lot going on, other than I’m obsessed with Slumber Party by Ashnikko, and the singer ILIC.
 Listen to her on Spotify, here.

-I’m almost on 300 followers on Twitter, and I love my little community so far.
+I’m almost 300 followers on Twitter, and I love my little community so far.

 What are you reading at the moment?
 Let me know!
 And if you have any other tips on spotting brand scams, I’m sure everyone (including me) would love to hear them.